omaraguero/go-API/README.md

 # go-API
-A basic API for Golang, with Gin to connect to MongoDB Atlas
+A basic API for Golang, with Gin to connect to MongoDB Atlas!
+I will make a video in a few days!